DANDROZAVR/static_website_prod_deploy/README.md

 We still have second part of *deploy.bat* script, let's inspect it now.

-`WinSCP.exe /console /script='D:\\your\\path\\to\\winscp\\script\\prod_to_server.txt'` - here we just using WinSCP utility which is ftp client for powershell. /console parameter is being used because we seek only for CLI solutions here.
+* `WinSCP.exe /console /script='D:\\your\\path\\to\\winscp\\script\\prod_to_server.txt'` - here we just using WinSCP utility which is ftp client for powershell. /console parameter is being used because we seek only for CLI solutions here.
 Here we just simply firing up script which does all the work of moving our production code to the server, we will review it shortly.

+## prod_to_server.txt
+This script connects to the server by SFTP protocol and transfers files from our local production folder to `/var/www/` of the server.
+Let's break it down to see what's happening.

+* `open sftp://root@11.111.111.11` - we are opening connection by SFTP protocol for server user `root` and server's ip address `11.111.111.11`.
+* `-privatekey=D:\your\path\to\private\key\id_rsa.ppk` - just simply specifying path to our private key for secure connection to server.
+If you authenticating with password key is not needed.
+* `-hostkey="*"` - hostkey is set to any, because I was facing the problems with WinSCP comparing the keys, more information about this issue can be found here: https://winscp.net/forum/viewtopic.php?p=83999#83999 .
+Anyway, in my case this is not security vulnerability, because code going over the wire is open source, published in github, **if your code is more confidential please consider this part as security vulnerability.**
+* `put "D:\your\path\to\folder\prod" /var/www/yourwebsite` - put command just simply sends content of your local folder to remote machine folder.
+First argument is local, second is remote.
+* `exit` - after transfering we closing SFTP connection.

 **...This readme is not finished yet...**